 This is the end of it.

-He feels Arthur's heart slowing, a thumping, pulsing, wrenching fight that is quickly being lost, for there is the taste of iron in heart's blood, the razor edge of metal curving through the tissue of Arthur's heart.
-The first arrow is lodged there, a deep and imperfect shot, but perfect enough to drag Arthur's life from him in the next few seconds.
+He feels Arthur's heart slowing, a thumping, wrenching fight that is quickly being lost, for there is the taste of iron in heart's blood, the razor edge of metal curving through the tissue of Arthur's heart.
+The first arrow is lodged there, an imperfect shot, but perfect enough to drag Arthur's life from him in the next few seconds.
 And Merlin has wasted too many.

 Sound breaks, footsteps thump down; Gawain is at his side, holding Arthur's jaw open to keep his teeth from breaking against each other.
-He pushes the leather of his glove into Arthur's mouth, bare hands shaking, flecked with blood.
+He pushes his leather glove into Arthur's mouth, hands shaking, flecked with blood.
 Merlin hears the sound of others pounding the earth toward them.
 Arthur's eyes lose a sliver of colour, glazing even as Merlin watches, as he feels the slowing thud-thud.
 He must act, and it must be now.

 He only needs a few minutes.
 What comes after will not matter if he doesn't succeed.
 He will not care anymore, not with Arthur's body on the ground and his blood drying forever on Merlin's hands.